Frederick Sachs: Other research

 In 2001, Sachs led a research team at UB which found that a chemical isolated from the venom of the Chilean tarantula could calm abnormal rhythms induced in rabbit hearts.
-Sachs said the result of this study showed that the protein could be herald a new class of compounds that could be targeted at treating the causes, rather than the symptoms, of atrial fibrillation.
+Sachs said the result of this study showed that the protein could herald a new class of compounds that could be targeted at treating the causes, rather than the symptoms, of atrial fibrillation.
 Following this discovery, Sachs was named a UB Distinguished Professor and honored by Buffalo Business First for his invention.

 In 2013, Sachs and his research team identified that familial xerocytosis causes symptoms, such as the shortness of breath seen in anemic patients.
 This identification marked the first time defects in a mechanosensitive ion channel were implicated as the cause of a disease.

 Beyond spider venom, Sachs also conducted the first voltage clamp studies of isolated adult heart cells.
 He was also responsible for the first single-channel recording from tissue cultured cells.